-As you probably remember from when you were a recruit, making a visit to VWU's campus is an important part of the recruitment process.
-We want our recruits to experience the many things that make us and our athletics experience so special.
-You play an important role in making sure that our recruits feel welcome and have a great experience while they are here.
+Making a visit to VWU's campus is an important part of the recruitment process.
+VWU wants prospective student-athletes to experience the many things that make VWU and its athletics experience so special.
+Current student-athletes play an important role in making sure that recruits feel welcome and have a great experience while they are here.

-We also want to want to ensure the safety and well-being, as well as protect the eligibility, of our student-athletes and the recruits they are hosting.
-For this reason, Virginia Wesleyan University has established guidelines for both recruits visiting our campus and the student-athletes who will be hosting them.
+VWU Athletics also wants to ensure the safety and well-being, as well as protect the eligibility, of student-athletes and the recruits they are hosting.
+For this reason, Virginia Wesleyan University has established guidelines for both recruits visiting campus and the student-athletes who will be hosting them.

-For our student-athlete hosts, these rules outline the applicable NCAA rules and institutional policies of which student-athletes must abide while hosting a recruit.
+For student-athlete hosts, these rules outline the applicable NCAA rules and institutional policies of which student-athletes must abide while hosting a recruit.